biswajit12azure/git/README.md

 ![](Aspose.Words.ad62aed8-3fb5-45c0-8b30-cdcddcdbb489.023.png)

-GIT
+- **Git** is a tool used for source code management.
+- It is a free and open-source version control system used to handle small to very large projects efficiently.

-- **Git** is a tool used for source code  • **GitHub** is a web-based platform that management.
-It is a free and open-source  provides hosting for version control using version control system used to handle small  Git.
-GitHub is a very popular platform for to very large projects efficiently.
-Git is used  developers to share and collaborate on to tracking changes in the source code . projects, and it is also used for hosting open-source projects.
+- Git is used to tracking changes in the source code

+- **GitHub** is a web-based platform that provides hosting for version control using Git  .
+- GitHub is a very popular platform for developers to share and collaborate on projects, and it is also used for hosting open-source projects.

 **Difference Between Main Branch and Master Branch?**